SEEK: Steering LLM Reasoning for RAG via Internal Reasoning Sketches: Introduction

+Benefiting from the strong reasoning capabilities of LLMs~\cite{guo2025deepseek}, existing approaches seek to acquire sufficient external knowledge for RAG systems by tightly coupling retrieval with the reasoning process~\cite{li2025search}.
+Specifically, these methods prompt LLMs to reason progressively over a given question, identify missing knowledge from the accumulated context, and iteratively generate sub-queries to retrieve additional relevant information, thereby improving answer accuracy~\citep{wang2025deepnotenotecentricdeepretrievalaugmented,li2025search}.
+However, as illustrated in Figure~\ref{fig:intro}, the reasoning process can be easily distracted by both previously retrieved knowledge and earlier generated queries, often leading to semantically similar sub-queries~\citep{rezaei2025vendi}.
+Consequently, LLMs may gradually lose track of the original knowledge requirements needed to answer the question, resulting in redundant retrieval and ineffective exploration of query-relevant knowledge as the reasoning trajectory grows longer.

+To address this problem, we propose \method{}, a \textbf{S}k\textbf{E}tch-guid\textbf{E}d \textbf{K}nowledge acquisition framework that leverages self-generated sketches to steer LLM reasoning during iterative retrieval.
+Unlike prior approaches that directly accumulate retrieved knowledge, \method{} first prompts the LLM to construct a structured steering sketch for a given question based on its own parametric knowledge.
+The sketch is composed of multiple groups of steering gists, each corresponding to a distinct knowledge dimension potentially required for answering the question, while reserving dedicated slots for subsequent knowledge accumulation.
+Guided by these steering gists, the LLM iteratively retrieves and fills the corresponding slots with external knowledge, progressively completing the sketch.
+Finally, \method{} uses the completed sketch as contextual evidence to support the LLM in generating the final answer.

-Experimental results demonstrate that \method{} consistently outperforms all baseline methods on knowledge-intensive tasks of varying scenarios and different backbone models, demonstrating its effectiveness.
-Further analysis shows that the cognitive architecture designed by \method{} can more effectively guide LLMs to acquire and organize knowledge, yielding coherent and comprehensive knowledge representations that support question answering.
-Furthermore, compared to other knowledge representations, the structured knowledge pages exhibit richer information content and superior quality, demonstrating the effectiveness of the knowledge representations constructed by \method{}.
-Meanwhile, by organizing external knowledge into structured pages, \method{} effectively mitigates knowledge conflicts within LLMs and enables them to utilize the knowledge more effectively.
+Experimental results demonstrate that \method{} consistently outperforms all baseline methods on knowledge-intensive tasks across diverse scenarios and backbone models, validating both its effectiveness and robustness.
+Further analysis reveals that the structured steering sketch constructed by \method{} effectively guides LLMs in acquiring, organizing, and integrating knowledge, thereby supporting more accurate question answering.
+Under the guidance of steering gists, \method{} enables LLMs to generate diverse sub-queries and retrieve more comprehensive, structured, and accurate knowledge, leading to higher information gains.
+Moreover, by leveraging the reasoning capability of LLMs to incorporate external knowledge into the steering sketch, \method{} effectively alleviates the knowledge conflict phenomenon~\cite{xie2024adaptive} in LLMs and facilitates more effective consolidation of external knowledge for answer generation.